Maxi1324/DeepLearningInANutshell/README.md

 We know, that a smaller network would work to, but for educational resosons, we used a bigger network.

 ## Installation
 There is a release with a zip file.
-In the Zip file is the source code and the Python virtual envioment.<br> If you are on windows, you can simply run the 00Start.ps1 powershell script.
+In the Zip file is the source code and the Python virtual envioment.

+Python 1.9 has to be installed

+### Windows
+Run the 00Start.ps1 powershell script.

+### Any other platform
+Start the python virtual environment.
+And run the GUI.py File from the MINST directory.

+You can't simply clone the repo, because the env is not uploaded there completely.

 ## What did we learn?